d28b/html-slides/README.md

 **html-slides** is a template to create presentation slides that run directly inside a web browser.
 To see such slides in action, have a look at the [demo slides](https://d28b.github.io/html-slides/demo/).

+Presentation features:

+- Slide roll mode
+- Presentation mode
+- Runs locally, without internet access
+- Remote control from a mobile device

+Slide features:

+- HTML slides with text, images, videos
+- SVG slides for diagrams and advanced graphics
+- Equations with MathJax
+- Interactive slides with JavaScript
+- 2D and 3D graphics with the HTML canvas element and JavaScript

 ## Prerequisites

 To build the presentation from your slides, [Node.js](https://nodejs.org) must be installed on the computer.